Ganeshkothapeta/Advance-Calculator-App/README.md

 Click 7, +, 3, = to get 10.
 For a memory function:

-Click 5, M+, MC, MR to recall 5.# Basic-Calculator-App
+Click 5, M+, MC, MR to recall 5.